aryah-rao/data-structures/Sets/README.md

 - Dr. Stacey Truex
 - Aryah Rao

-Feel free to use, modify, and distribute this Set implementation as per the terms of the license.
+Feel free to use, modify, and distribute this Set implementation.